Tewary01/alx-Pre_Course/0x01-git/README.md

-starting to code today, so cool
+starting to code today, so cool and very intresting